lin380/coursebook/docs/03-understanding-data.md

 |<a href="https://github.com/ropensci/rfigshare">rfigshare</a>                              |R package interface to query the data sharing platform FigShare.                                                                                                                 |
 |<a href="https://github.com/ropensci/rtweet">rtweet</a>                                    |R client for interacting with Twitter's APIs                                                                                                                                     |

 Data for language research is not limited to (primary) text sources.
-Other sources may include processed data from previous research; word lists, linguistic features, etc..
+Other sources may include processed data from previous research; word lists, linguistic features, *etc*..
 Alone or in combination with text sources this data can be a rich and viable source of data for a research project.

 Below I've included some processed language resources.